'Murder Room' showcases lighter side of homicide

 “The show is rated PG, pretty goofy and there’s no message to it,” Thompson said.
 “It’s just a couple hours where you can put your brain in neutral.
 You won’t come out of it with the meaning of your life changed; you’ll just laugh and enjoy yourself for a couple of hours before you come out to all this stuff going on in the world.”

-New Direction Community Theater will stage “The Murder Room” 7 p.m.
-Friday, Oct.
+New Direction Community Theater will stage “The Murder Room” at 7 p.m. on Friday, Oct.
 4, Saturday, Oct.
-5; Friday, Oct.
-11; and Saturday, Oct.
-12, at Long Beach Community Center, 5845 Calvert Blvd. in St. Leonard.
+5, Friday, Oct.
+11, and Saturday, Oct.
+12, at Long Beach Community Center, located at 5845 Calvert Blvd. in St. Leonard.

 Twitter: @CalRecMICHAEL